mermolaeva/mermolaeva.github.io/_pages/projects.md

 *[Morphology and Syntax Workshop](https://voices.uchicago.edu/morphologyandsyntax/), February 10, 2017.
 Chicago, IL*
 [[slides]({{ site.baseurl }}/assets/pdfs/Ermolaeva&Edmiston_DM_on_strings_slides.pdf)]

-## Automated processing of agglutinative morphology
+## <a name="automated-processing-of-agglutinative-morphology"></a>Automated processing of agglutinative morphology
 The majority of existing tools that deal with complex morphology rely on either hand-written rules or large text corpora.
 I am interested in taking the third option: extract (agglutinative) morphology from a small sample of fully analyzed word forms.
 The main challenge is to reconstruct allomorphs and morphotactic sequences missing from the sample.
 Hand-glossed texts are a natural output of linguistic fieldwork, readily available even for under-studied languages.
 The goal of this project is to facilitate tasks such as morphological parsing for agglutinative languages, with a focus on good performance even with very limited language-specific resources.

-One application of this and related work is <span style="font-variant:small-caps;">Diretra</span>, a tool for computer-aided translation which I am developing in collaboration with Alëna Aksënova. <span style="font-variant:small-caps;">Diretra</span> is designed for and tested on Turkic languages; its primary goal is to provide a word-for-word translation of a given text, reflecting the morphological phenomena of the source language as precisely as possible.
+One application of this and related work is <span style="font-variant:small-caps;">Diretra</span>, a tool for computer-aided translation which I am developing in collaboration with [Alëna Aksënova](https://www.aaksenova.com/). <span style="font-variant:small-caps;">Diretra</span> is designed for and tested on Turkic languages; its primary goal is to provide a word-for-word translation of a given text, reflecting the morphological phenomena of the source language as precisely as possible.

 * **<span style="font-variant:small-caps;">Diretra</span>, a customizable direct translation system: first sketches**
 (with Alëna Aksënova)